-The following is an excerpt from our upcoming white paper: Knowledge Graphs – Connecting Your Data to Solve Real World Problems in R&D Business Intelligence and Strategy.
+The following is an excerpt from our new white paper: Knowledge Graphs – Connecting Your Data to Solve Real World Problems in R&D Business Intelligence and Strategy.

 The use of graph technology is not limited to scientific questions.
 Knowledge and information managers are curating and processing a diverse range of sources that are useful for multiple functions across an organization, from business intelligence and strategy to legal affairs and financial planning.